DaveWM/dave-martin-blog/content/posts/running-datomic.md

 # Step-by-step Guide

+## Prerequisites

+* You'll need an account for [https://my.datomic.com](https://my.datomic.com), and a license key for Datomic
+* You'll also need a [Docker Hub](https://hub.docker.com) account to host your Datomic transactor Docker image

 ### Setting up PostgreSQL

 * First, make sure you have an app set up on Heroku.
 If you don't know how to do this, follow [this guide](https://devcenter.heroku.com/articles/getting-started-with-clojure#introduction)